Grooming a Young Terrier Puppy

 Puppies as young as six weeks can be taught to stand on the table to be groomed.
 If their grooming lasts only a few minutes and rewarded with a treat, they soon yet the idea.
 Then you will be rewarded with a grown dog which will stand on a table to be groomed which is always pleasure to work on.

-It is so much better for both your dog and your own back to groom your dog on a table rather than on the ground.
+It is so much better for both your back and your dog to groom it on a table rather than on the ground.
 The table should be at a comfortable height for you, and the dog should gradually be taught to be held steady by a 'noose'.
 This keeps the dog relatively still and confined to one position.
 But for the safety of the pup, please do not leave the pup attached to the noose whilst unattended!

 Begin by pulling out the loose puppy hair with your finger and thumb - not taking too much hair at a time.
 Then, 'undercoat' by dragging the undercoat out holding a serrated edged knife at about 110 degrees to the line of travel of that knife from the back neck to the tail as demonstrated in the DVD referenced below.